About this guide

 - If you're flying to your holiday destination, you can opt to pay a little extra to offset your air travel's carbon emissions with most Australian airlines.
 This means the money you pay is directed towards projects which reduce carbon emissions.
 You can find out about the carbon offset projects from different airlines from their websites.
-The National Carbon Offset (NCOS) trademark indicates that a business is committed to achieving genuine carbon emission reductions.
+The National Carbon Offset Standard (NCOS) trademark indicates that a business is committed to achieving genuine carbon emission reductions.

 - If driving, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
 Driving efficiently can make a big difference to fuel consumption and your fuel costs.
 For a medium-sized car, good maintenance could save you money and up to 1.5 tonnes of carbon dioxide emitted per year compared with a poorly maintained vehicle.
 If you're renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.

 - If you're camping or bushwalking, consider using the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
 The same applies at the beach—be considerate of other users, marine life and animals, and help keep our beaches clean.